The Fascinating World of Crested Woodland Birds: Nature’s Crowned Beauties

 Diet

-They are omnivores, feeding on insects
+They are omnivores, feeding on insects, fruits, seeds, and sometimes small mammals.

 Certain species, like cockatoos, are highly intelligent, using tools and solving complex problems.